 Boat Trips Howth

-Irelands Eye is stunning to view from a distance, you can check it out on our rooftop camera here, but it is also steeped in history.
+Irelands Eye is stunning to view in the distance whilst dining at Aqua, but it is also steeped in history.

 In early Christian times, circa 700AD, 3 holy men took up residence on the island, penning one of the oldest Irish Manuscripts 'The Howth Garland' this wonderful book will be available for viewing at Trinity College come 2016 all going well with funding.